ooesili/ooesili.github.io/content/post/redux-getting-rid-of-3-file-features.md

 }
 ```

-You can also re-export these files from a `index` file if you didn't want to
+You can also re-export these files from an `index` file if you didn't want to
 change the way the module is consumed:

 `index.js`